billwear/maas-docs/how-to-manage-images-5124.md

-MAAS supports two SimpleStreams: candidate and stable.
-Both contain Ubuntu, CentOS, bootloaders, and release notifications.
-MAAS defaults to stable.
-MAAS standard provisioning images include:
+MAAS relies on a repository of OS images for machine deployment, called a SimpleStreams source.
+There are two streams: candidate and stable; MAAS defaults to stable.
+Both contain either Ubuntu or CentOS, a bootloader, an initial RAMdisk filesystem, and release notifications.

-- Ubuntu and CentOS OS images.
-- Bootloaders extracted from the Ubuntu archive.
-- Release notifications.

 MAAS syncs images hourly at the region level.
 Rack controller syncs run every 5 minutes.
-MAAS can only work with one boot source at a time.

 ## Switch image streams